octobercms/docs/3.x/element/form/widget-richeditor.md

-# Rich editor / WYSIWYG
+# Rich Editor / WYSIWYG

 `richeditor` - renders a visual editor for rich formatted text, also known as a WYSIWYG editor.